Avoiding Confusion between Predictors and Inhibitors in Value Function Approximation: Simulation and results

-A positive reinforcer is delivered ($P=1$) after a data point is presented where feature PR is present and feature OP is not, as shown in the column P of the table.
-A negative reinforcer is given when NR is present and ON is not, as shown in column N. Both positive and negative reinforcers may be given on the same trial.
-Finally, the reward value (column RV) for a data point is the sum of the positive reinforcement minus the negative reinforcement values predicted for that data point (i.e., $P-N$), since the associated second-stage weights are $+1$ and $-1$, respectively.
-The learning cycle for the standard VFA in this experiment is the following: \begin{itemize} \item the 4-feature state vector is presented as input. \item the reward value prediction is made \item in the next time step, the actual reward value outcome is detected and used to update the model \end{itemize} The learning cycle for the two-stage architecture in this experiment is the following: \begin{itemize} \item the 4-feature state vector is presented as input. \item the prediction of the positive reinforcer is made by one function approximator and the prediction of the negative reinforcer is made by a second approximator \item the reward value prediction is computed as the positive reinforcer prediction minus the negative reinforcer prediction ($P-N$) \item in the next time step, the absence/presence of each reinforcer is detected and used to update the associated function approximator. \end{itemize}
+The learning cycle for the two-stage VFA architecture in this experiment is the following: \begin{itemize} \item the 4-feature state vector is presented as input. \item the prediction of the positive reinforcement is made by one function approximator and the prediction of the negative reinforcement is made by a second approximator \item the reward value prediction is computed as the positive reinforcer prediction minus the negative reinforcer prediction \item in the next time step, the absence/presence of each reinforcer is detected and used to update the associated function approximator. \end{itemize}

-Note that simulations revealed that presenting multiple copies of the data to these models did not affect the results and neither did the order of the data points.